skychatorg/skychat/README.md

 ### Customize plugins

-Enabled plugins.
-Must only define classes exported by `app/server/skychat/commands/impl/index.ts`
+The `config/plugins.txt` contains the list of enabled plugins.
+To add a custom plugin, create a plugin object in `app/server/skychat/plugins/user_defined/` then add its name to `config/plugins.txt`.

 ### Customize ranks

-Rank definition (xp threshold and image path).
+`config/ranks.json` contains the rank definition (xp threshold and rank icon paths).
 Must be sorted by descending limit.
 The fields for each rank are:
   - limit: XP limit to have this rank.
 The last rank definition must have `0` as the limit, otherwise new users will not have any rank.
   - images: Image path corresponding to the rank icon for each 18 and 26px sizes.
 Image paths should be relative to `/assets/images/`.

 ### Customize the fake message history

-This file contains the fake raw messages that are displayed to users whose right level is less than `minRightForMessageHistory` defined in `preferences.json`.
+`config/fakemessages.txt` contains the fake messages shown to users whose right level is less than `minRightForMessageHistory` defined in `preferences.json`.
+If `minRightForMessageHistory` is set to -1, you do not need to modify the fake messages since not one will see them.

 ### Customize guest names

+`config/guestnames.txt` is the pool of non-logged usernames.
 When a guest logs in, a random name is associated to its session.
 These names are randomly used from this file.
 If you want to change these names, keep in mind that they should not contain whitespace characters (anything matched by \s so newline, tab, space, ..).
 Default random names are animal names.